patrickcfwhite/project-3/README.md

 router.route('/user/:id/:folder/:category/:activityId')
   .delete(secureRoute, itemController.deleteActivity2)
 ```
 - This endpoint also offers two available outputs for users.
 The ability to delete an activity they’ve created or to delete an activity they have favouritised.
-The endpoint’s function operates using a conditional statement on which folder is given in the request and can either remove the item from the users `savedItems` array or will delete the activity from the main collection as well as remove it from `savedItems` array of users who have saved it.
+The endpoint’s function operates using a conditional statement on which folder is given in the request and can either remove the item from the users `savedItems` array or will delete the activity from the main collection, as well as remove it from `savedItems` array of users who have saved it.
 ---

 ```js